martinkearn/Content/Blogs/Fifteen years at Microsoft.md

 Without doubt, the most fun I've ever had at work was recording the **[Web Hack Wednesday](https://channel9.msdn.com/Shows/Web-Hack-Wednesday)** video series with [Martin Beeby](https://twitter.com/thebeebs).
 In these 10-20 minutes weekly videos, Martin and I discussed whatever was new and interesting in the world of web development in our own unique and daft way.
 They were initially published on [Channel9](https://channel9.msdn.com/Shows/Web-Hack-Wednesday) and [YouTube](https://www.youtube.com/channel/UCxfB8nhgGYilj21J9bO_x6Q).
 This is probably the thing I miss the most about my old role that I wish I could justifiably do now, but it just doe snot fit with my objectives in my current role :(

 One of the more interesting "code with" project I've done in recent years was with a chap called [Joe Collins](https://twitter.com/joejcollins) from a small company called [Black Radley]() who had a vision to create an "**Intelligent Museum**".
 The idea was that as visitors traversed a museum, intelligent devices would identify them, approximate their age and give a tailored audio description of the exhibit, and then detect when they walked away.
 I thought I'd blogged about this but I cannot find it now, but if you are interested I do have a [slide deck](https://1drv.ms/p/s!ApiDsT2045uZgYv2W6bHU6m2A2IEIOU?e=CtFZfy) with more details.

+I built my own **GitHub-based CMS**.
+The article you are reading right now was written in markdown on my [GitHub Content repo](https://github.com/martinkearn/Content) which uses a combination of logic apps and azure functions to put the article on my [website](http://martink.me/).
+The system has been up and running for several years now and works brilliantly.
+It means my content is open source and anyone can submit pull requests.
+I've always intended to write about this, but never really gotten around to it - perhaps i will by 2025 if it is still running by then?

 ## Predictions for 2020 > 2025